Education Fund

 Who are the Education Fund recipients and what is their demonstrated impact?

 Educate Girls aims to provide equitable access to education for all girls in India.
 Its primary beneficiaries are out-of-school girls in rural communities.
 They strive to boost school enrollment and learning with local volunteers who mobilize parents and communities and by delivering supplementary remedial learning curriculum.
-Their annual demonstrated impact includes:
+Their annual demonstrated impact includes [1]:

-• Re-enrolling 250,000 out-of-school girls back in education.
+• Successfully enrolled 411,461 out-of-school girls (aged 5-14) back in school.

 Teaching at the Right Level Africa aims to ensure that in over 12 countries and counting across Africa, every child is being taught effectively.
 Rather than strictly focusing on age-based curriculum requirements, a practice that leaves students behind without opportunities to catch up, their approach involves teaching students at their actual learning levels.
 Their annual demonstrated impact includes: